 The Impact of U.S. Permanent Residency

-There are specific limitations for traders and investors holding U.S. permanent residency (Green Card status).
+Specific limitations exist for traders and investors holding U.S. permanent residency (Green Card status).
 Such individuals cannot sponsor employees under the E Visa category, and shares owned by U.S. permanent residents are excluded from the nationality determination of the business.

 Conclusion